 Every evening during the festival, there is an after party hosted by UK’s-own Richard Edwards.
 He plays the best dance tunes from the 80’s and up.
 It’s a great way to continue the evening until early in the morning.
 We can go absolutely crazy dancing and singing to tunes we grew up with.

-Richard also has two weekly smooth jazz programs online: one is on Monday with Regina Records Radio at 19:00-21:00 UK time or 12-2pm Midwest US time, and on Tuesday nights, you can catch him at Gloucester FM from 21:00-23:00 UK time or 2 – 4pm Midwest US time.
+Richard also has two weekly smooth jazz programs online: one is on Monday from 19:00-21:00 UK time or 12-2pm Midwest US time, and on Tuesday nights, you can catch him at 21:00-23:00 UK time or 2 – 4pm Midwest US time.
+For more info, check out his facebook page.

-Tickets are on sale now for the Smooth Jazz Festival in the Algarve in September 2017.
+Tickets are on sale now for the Smooth Jazz Festival in the Algarve in from 1-6 October 2019.
 My bags are already packed!
 Not to be missed.
 Come and join us!

 If you are looking for other things to do to round out your week in the Algarve please be sure to check out my Top Sights to see in the Algarve for more suggestions.